 He participated in the conclave of March 2013, which elected Pope Francis.

-Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Deaconry of San Sebastiano al Palatino (St. Sebastian at the Palatine).
+Created and proclaimed Cardinal by Benedict XVI in the consistory of 18 February 2012, of the Titleof San Sebastiano al Palatino (St. Sebastian at the Palatine), Deaconry elevated pro hac vice to presbyteral title (4 March 2022).